Key takeaways

 Restaurant-customer apps

-The restaurant-customer solutions are not very much different when it comes to app development.
-For these platforms, the targeted audience is restaurant representatives, delivery drivers, and hungry customers.
-They require several key features that need to be considered during the restaurant app development: a welcome page, customer profile, restaurant catalog, menu, in-app payment options, push notifications, and a loyalty program.
+The restaurant-customer solutions are not much different when it comes to app development.
+For these platforms, the target audience are restaurant representatives, delivery drivers, and hungry customers.
+They require several key features to be considered during the restaurant app development: a welcome page, customer profile, restaurant catalog, menu, in-app payment options, push notifications, and a loyalty program.

 GrubHub allows users to browse an app without signing up, and to do it later when a customer is ready to place an order